LLNL/MuyGPyS/README.md

 If one requires the (individual, independent) posterior variances for each of the predictions, one can pass `variance_mode="diagonal"`.
 This mode assumes that each output dimension uses the same model, and so will output an additional vector `variance` with a scalar posterior variance associated with each test point.
 The API also returns a (possibly trained) `MuyGPyS.gp.MuyGPS` or `MuyGPyS.gp.MultivariateMuyGPS` instance, whose `sigma_sq` member reports an array of multiplicative scaling parameters associated with the variance of each dimension, assuming that `sigma_method != None`.

 Obtaining the tuned posterior variance implies multiplying the returned variance by the scaling parameter `sigma_sq` along each dimension.
+This wil be performed automatically if `apply_sigma_sq is True`, which is the default behavior.
+One should only set `apply_sigma_sq=False` if they specifically want the unscaled variance for some reason.

 Regress on Heaton data while estimating diagonal variance
 ```